spencertipping/nfu/README.md

 - `-r`, `--reduce`: Identical to `eval`, but takes a first argument specifying the initial value for `$_`.
 For example, `nfu -r 0 '$_ += %0'` is the same as `nfu -s`.
+- `-R`, `--remove`: Analogous to `eval`, but removes any row for which the expression returns a truthy value.
 - `-s`, `--sum`: Takes a running total of the given numbers.
 - `-S`, `--slice`: Takes two numbers: #lines to chop from head, #lines to chop from tail.